6 Ways to Create a Modern Shaker Style Kitchen Design

-Shaker kitchens in the UK are a traditional kitchen design that works in both a classic and country style kitchen.
-It is recognised by the distinctive door style, with five panels; a centred panel and a four frame boarder.
+A shaker kitchen is recognised by the distinctive door style, with five panels; a centred panel and a four frame boarder.
 But other than this, what features should you add to your kitchen design to create a modern shaker kitchen design?

 Here are 6 of our favourite features of shaker style kitchens...

 This traditional door style works well in a shaker kitchen design.
 It is available in our Ashbourne and Carnegie painted kitchen ranges.
 The Georgian style cabinet doors give a sneak peak of the beautiful cabinet internals like the Tuscan Walnut cabinets shown in this Ashbourne kitchen.

 These tongue and groove panels work as a decorative feature within your kitchen space.
 They offer crisp, clean lines that works well in shaker style kitchens as a backboard, boot room or island back panel.

 Canopies and mantles with corbels elegantly conceal extractor fans, bringing them into the design of the kitchen.
 They add classic touches and come in a variety of designs depending on the kitchen range you choose.
 Go big and bold with our new statement corbels and mantle in our Marlborough range or keep it simple with a chic canopy.

 Pilasters are decorative posts that, within a kitchen context, provide a completely ornate feature.
 They are ideal for finishing the corners of a kitchen island or as a spacer between your hob and cabinets.
 We offer many different styles of pilasters but the most popular shapes are either square or circular.
 Our variety is sure to provide you with some shaker kitchen ideas when planning your design.